clarkgrubb/data-tools/doc/TOUR.md

     awk 'rand() < 0.01' foo.txt

 This is faster than shuffling the file, but does not produce an accurate sample size, even if you know the number of lines in the file.

 An efficient and unbiased way to select an exact number of lines from a file is to use reservoir sampling.
-The tool [subsample](https://github.com/paulgb/subsample) implements it:
+The tool `reservoir-sample` implements it:

-    $ subsample --sample-size 3 /etc/passwd 2> /dev/null
+    $ reservoir-sample --size 3 < /etc/passwd

- `subsample` can be installed via `pip`.

 <a name="relational-fmt"/>
 # Relational Formats